Josh-LeBlanc/present.nvim/README.md

 # present.nvim
 this plugin turns a markdown file into a presentation in nvim
+# features
+- each markdown heading becomes the title of a presentation slide
+- you can execute code in markdown codeblocks, you must specify the executors in the config as shown below
 # usage
 put this in your nvim config, you can set up your own executors for executing code blocks
 ```lua